jsa-aerial/aerobio/doc/user-guide.md

 ### Manual steps

 * **No experiment barcodes:** Typically dualRNA-Seq reads do not have [experiment barcodes](#sequencer-samples-experiment-multiplexed-read-linkage) for separating a sample's [sub-reads](#sequencer-samples-experiment-multiplexed-read-linkage).
 This is because dualRNA-Seq samples are separated by the host and bacteria organisms involved.
 To accommodate this, two things need to be done.
-  1. First the [exp params](#experiment-type-information) field in the [Exp-SampleSheet header](#experiment-type-information) line needs to be set to the value `single-index` to indicate there are no actual barcodes on the reads.
+  1. First the [exp params](#experiment-type-information) field in the [Exp-SampleSheet header](#experiment-type-information) line needs to be set to indicate there are no actual barcodes on the reads.
+This is done by supplying the parameter/value pair `noexpbc=true` in the `phase0` section.
   2. Second, a unique *artificial* barcode for each unique combination of i7 and i5 indices in the [sample linkage section](#experiment-type-information) of the Exp-SampleSheet.csv.
 Both of these are shown in the dualRNA-Seq [example](#experiment-sheet-examples) for Exp-SampleSheets.